theprimarybrain/theprimarybrain.github.io/_posts/2017-10-22-Halloween-Math-No-Prep-Worksheet-Activities.md

 This 120 fill in chart was great for homework since I was able to differentiate for student levels.
 Some students completed the entire 120 chart while others used the fill in the blank worksheet.

 All of these activities are included in my [Halloween Math NO PREP Worksheet Pack](http://bit.ly/2zGpLfT).
 I hope you enjoy this fun and crazy time of year with your students!

+[Click here to pin this post](https://pin.it/67VNkEu) to your favorite Pinterest board!

 ![Laurin]({{ site.github.url }}/assets/img/laurin.png)